marijnh/Eloquent-JavaScript/07_robot.md

 {{index simulation, "virtual world"}}

 To be able to simulate this process, we must define a virtual world that can describe it.
-This model tell us where the robot is and where the parcels are.
+This model tells us where the robot is and where the parcels are.
 When the robot has decided to move somewhere, we need to update the model to reflect the new situation.